grafana/explore-traces/docs/sources/_index.md

 1. Refine your investigation by adding filters.
 1. Optional: Choose one of the attributes to group by or use **Search** to locate the service.
-1. Optional: Use the tabs underneath the metrics selection to provide insights into breakdowns, latency, and other explorations.
+1. Optional: Use the tabs underneath the metrics selection to provide insights into breakdowns, comparisons, latency, and other explorations.
 1. Select filters to hone in on the problem areas.
 Each filter that you select adds to the **Filter** statement at the top of the page.
 You can select filters in the following ways:
     1. Select **Inspect**.
     1. Use the **Search** field.